guzmanvig/GooglePhotosFramePy/README.md

 To quit the app press `q` (repeatedly if needed).

 Note: If you don't see the slideshow in fullscreen, try specifying your screen resolution in the `display_width` and `display_height` fields in the config file.

-## Window Scripts

-There are a bunch of Task Scheduler tasks and scripts in the `window_scripts` folder, with the goal of turning on and off the photo frame and computer during sleep hours, and turn down the screen brightness at night.
-More information on the readme inside the folder.